 Madonna College provides educational opportunities to graduates of community colleges who have earned associate degrees and are interested in pursuing bachelor degrees.
-These students are admitted to full junior standing.
-Ordinarily, a student may not transfer more than 64 semester hours or the equivalent from a two-year college into a bachelor program at Madonna College.
-The Associate of Arts or Associate of Science degree from a community college is recognized as fulfilling the General Education requirements at Madonna College provided that the transfer courses conform with the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) agreement.
-In addition, 8 semester hours of religious studies are required for a bachelor degree.
+A student may transfer up to 64 semester hours or the equivalent from a two-year college into a bachelor program at Madonna College.
+The associate of arts or science degree from a community college is recognized as fulfilling the two-year General Education requirements at Madonna College provided that the transfer courses conform with the may 1050 d to lion l be ige bry

+Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) agreement.
+Additional baccalaureate level General Education Requirements, including religious studies, are required.